Infomax

+As the InfoMax objective is difficult to compute exactly, a related notion uses two models giving two outputs $z_1(x), z_2(x)$, and maximizes the mutual information between these.
+This contrastive InfoMax objective is a lower bound to the InfoMax objective.

 Infomax, in its zero-noise limit, is related to the principle of redundancy reduction proposed for biological sensory processing by Horace Barlow in 1961, and applied quantitatively to retinal processing by Atick and Redlich.

+Applications

+(Becker and Hinton, 1992) showed that the contrastive InfoMax objective allows a neural network to learn to identify surfaces in random dot stereograms (in one dimension).

 One of the applications of infomax has been to an independent component analysis algorithm that finds independent signals by maximizing entropy.
-Infomax-based ICA was described by Bell and Sejnowski, and Nadal and Parga in 1995.
+Infomax-based ICA was described by (Bell and Sejnowski, 1995), and (Nadal and Parga, 1995).